RPM: Community Recreation Management

 - RPTA 196B – Youth Development in Recreation, Parks and Tourism

 Please note that these electives are typically offered only once a year in either the spring or fall semester.
-Students in the Recreation and Park Management Concentration need 15 units of electives, which is generally five courses.
-Electives in this concentration can be freely exchanged between electives in Community Recreation Management; Park and Recreation Resource Management; and Commercial Recreation, Tourism and Hospitality Management.
+Supportive courses (electives) can be freely exchanged between electives in Community Recreation Management; Park and Recreation Resource Management; and Commercial Recreation, Tourism and Hospitality Management.

 RPTA 100 and RPTA 122 cannot count towards the major.